WebCakes/flex-widget/readme.txt

 The Flex Widget is specifically designed with templating in mind.
 The main idea of the plugin is to allow the structure necessary for your widget and template to be customized in a custom widget/sidebar specific template. ( See FAQ Section )

-In the case that not all the flex widgets have the same structure within the widget sidebar, using the template system you can set a Template Name within the widget.
+In the case that not all the flex widgets have the same structure within the widget sidebar, using the custom template system you can set a 'Widget Template' within the widget.
-Using the Template Name, you can filter what to output based on the value within your custom template. ( See FAQ Section )
+Using the Widget Template field, you can filter what to output based on the value, within your custom template. ( See FAQ Section )

 = Additional Resources =